S H A R E D G R O U N D P R O J E C T S

 2004.
 4811 Telegraph Ave., Temescal

-"You Are Here," a multi-component interpretive project that explores the idea of "place," consists of 1) a series of historical maps of the area mounted in the lobby of 4811 Telegraph Ave.; 2) a storefront window silk-screened with a reproduction of an 1895 photograph in tribute to Telegraph Avenue's long-standing role as a transit corridor; and 3) mounted outside the front entrance, an interpretive marker whose text and images describe the site's history.
+"You Are Here," a multi-component interpretive project that explores the idea of "place," consists of 1) a series of historical maps of the area mounted in the lobby of 4811 Telegraph Avenue; 2) a storefront window silk-screened with a reproduction of an 1895 photograph in tribute to Telegraph Avenue's long-standing role as a transit corridor; and 3) mounted outside the front entrance, an interpretive marker whose text and images describe the site's history.

 Commissioned By: Temescal Place Partnership